Selling a Tesla

 - Before handing over the car, do a reset in the car to clear out all settings in the car.
 This will remove previous locations you have visited, etc.

-- From my Tesla disassociated the car from your account.
+- From my Tesla disassociate the car from your account.
 We would suggest agreeing with the buyer exactly when you do this.
 They may have a long journey home and wish to supercharge and removing the car from your account may result in supercharging being prevented as Tesla are increasingly insisting on a credit card being lodged on an active account even if the car has free supercharging.
 But we would not extend this courtesy for more than a day or two after collection.

 - When they collect the car, get a timed receipt to say when they took the car away.